piyushgoell/DevOps/1. DevOps Essentials/Chapter 3.md

 - Make - widely used in Unix-based system.
 - Packer - build machine images and containers

-**Continuous Integraation** - Continupusly merging code into single branch or mainline.
+**Continuous Integration** - Continupusly merging code into single branch or mainline.
 It usually consist of server that integrated with the source control.
 When source code is changed, the server responds by executing a automated build.

  Example:-
  - Jenkins : OpenSource, Widely Used, Java Servlet based.